uiceds/project-team-go/manuscript.md

 *Figure 3.1.3 Cotton Production Distribution by County in the United States *

+In this study, three typical U.S. crops, corn, cotton, and wheat, were selected as examples in our analysis.
+These crops are grown in different climate zones and play a vital role in U.S. agriculture.
 The figures above (Figure3.1.1, 3.1.2, 3.1.3) show an overlay analysis of the major production areas of corn, wheat, and cotton in the US, along with different climate zones.
 Meteorological data from typical cities within these climate zones were gathered and sepcified.
 The range of temperature and precipitation in the past 20 years were needed to examine these overlays.

 We can clearly see the locations where each crop's high-yield regions intersect with various climate zones, enabling us to understand how climate factors influence each crop's growth conditions.
 For instance, Fig 3.1.1 suggests that the majority of corn production area in the US lies in humid continental warm/cool summer climate zones, and from Fig 3.1.3 one can see that cotton production areas are mainly in humid subtropical and semiarid steppe climate, indicating the differences in heat and precipitation requirements between cotton and corn.